 - Compare different impacts which are not otherwise comparable;

 - Make better-informed operational decisions through the ability to measure return on investment that includes environmental aspects;

 - Improve risk management by highlighting the potential consequences of environmental dependencies.

-On the one hand, this data will help Philips to continuously finetune its sustainability performance and innovation.
-On the other hand, it will provide the incentive for their supply chain partners to do the same.
+On the one hand, this data helps Philips to continuously finetune its sustainability performance and innovation.
+On the other hand, it provides the incentive for their supply chain partners to do the same.

 Simultaneously reducing impact and increasing value for all stakeholders.